lposa/DevDiary/docs/RitualsNextJS/GoogleCloud.md

 ## 🛠 How to Allow Only Microsoft Teams Webhook & Block Everything Else

-Yes!
-You **can** allow just the Microsoft Teams Webhook while blocking all other outbound traffic.
-Here's how:

 ### 1️⃣ Use VPC Firewall Rules (Not the best for webhooks)
 - You can create a **firewall egress rule** to allow traffic only to Microsoft's IPs
 - **Issue:** Microsoft Teams **uses dynamic IPs**, so this isn't reliable